erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 All the services are stateless, allowing them to **[scale](#scalability)** easily and seamlessly.
 In addition, the architecture is **[resilient](#resiliency)** - no data is lost if any service suddenly shuts down.
 The only places for data in the application are Kafka and the data store (PostgreSQL and MongoDB), all of them persist the data to the disk, thus protecting data from cases of shutdown.

-This architecture, in conjunction with a modern development platform (refer to [basic JAVA Spring Boot implementation](../basic-implementation/README.md)), will help create a modern, **scalable**, **reliable**, and **easy to maintain** system, that can serve NYC successfully for years to come, and help achieve its financial goals.
+This architecture, in conjunction with a modern development platform (refer to [basic JAVA Spring Boot implementation](../basic-implementation/README.md)) will ensure a modern, **scalable**, **reliable**, and **easy to maintain** system, that can serve NYC successfully for years to come, and help achieve its goals.

 ## Overall Architecture